softtagz-sys/softtagz-sys/README.md

 ![Header](./github-header-image.png)

-Hello there! 👋 I'm a second-year student at Karel de Grote Hogeschool (KdG), pursuing a degree in Applied Computer Science with a major in Artificial Intelligence.
+Hello there! 👋 I'm a third-year student at Karel de Grote Hogeschool (KdG), pursuing a degree in Applied Computer Science with a major in Artificial Intelligence.
 I have a strong passion for programming, particularly in C# and Java, and I'm excited to showcase my projects on this GitHub profile.

 ### About Me
 - Name: Kobe Ponet